 Our firm can provide the following estate planning assistance:

-- Create asset protection solutions, such as wills, trusts, or other, more complex strategies to protect your property and assets
+- Create asset protection solutions, such as wills, trusts, or other, more complex strategies to protect your property and assets.

-- Help you avoid probate through proper legal means
+- Help you avoid probate through proper legal means.

-- Minimize or avoid estate taxes
+- Minimize or avoid estate taxes.

-- Formalize instructions for your care should you become disabled or unable to voice your wishes
+- Formalize instructions for your care should you become disabled or unable to voice your wishes.

-- Designate trusted persons to make decisions concerning your finances and/or basic living matters should you become unable to
+- Designate trusted persons to make decisions concerning your finances and/or basic living matters should you become unable to do so.

-- Provide guardianships for minor children
+- Provide guardianships for adults and minor children.

-- Provide for family members who have special needs
+- Provide for family members who have special needs.

-- Create a plan for the succession of your business should you become disabled, retire, or pass away
+- Create a plan for the succession of your business should you become disabled, retire, or pass away.

-- Provide advice and preparation of beneficiary documents for life insurance and other assets
+- Provide advice and preparation of beneficiary documents for life insurance and other assets.

 Learn More about Estate Planning